Configure SSO with Cisco Account

 SSO improves security and simplifies user access by letting your identity provider manage authentication.
 ThousandEyes supports multiple IdPs in a single organization, so you can configure routing rules to control how users are authenticated based on their email domain or other attributes.

-Single Sign-On (SSO) allows users to access ThousandEyes using credentials managed by your Identity Provider (IdP).
-When a user attempts to log in, ThousandEyes redirects them to the IdP for authentication.
-You can choose from two authentication options for your IdP setup:
+Single Sign-On (SSO) lets users sign in to ThousandEyes using credentials managed by an identity provider (IdP).
+When a user signs in, ThousandEyes evaluates routing rules to determine which IdP to use and redirects the user to that IdP for authentication.

-SAML: Configure SAML to exchange metadata between the IdP and ThousandEyes securely.
-SAML is required for all SAML-based integrations.
+SAML Configure SAML to securely exchange authentication metadata between your IdP and ThousandEyes.
+SAML 2.0 is required for all SAML-based integrations.

 Related Procedures